 One of the most well-known entry-level cybersecurity certifications is the CompTIA Security+ Certification (SY0-601) which may help you build the fundamental skills necessary for any cybersecurity position.
 Many people see Security+ as a stepping stone to intermediate-level certifications and a wider variety of employment options.

-A thorough grasp of cybersecurity and best practices is attested to by the CompTIA Security+ certification.
+The CompTIA Security+ certification attests to a thorough grasp of cybersecurity and best practices.
 It provides non-IT professionals with incredibly important knowledge on how to recognize, prevent, and fix cybersecurity concerns.

 The CompTIA Security+ exam will assess your knowledge of five domains: